rainx/rainx/README.md

 - 🏛️ I joined the startup company RightCapital and continued my career in the Fintech industry.
 - ❤️ I got married, welcomed the birth of my daughter, and accompanied her as she grew up.
 - 🎵 I was into K-pop culture.
-- 📖 I translated a book into Chinese even though my English sucks.
+- 📖 I translated a book into Chinese, challenging my English skills(my English is very bad though).
 - 🚲 It took 12 days for me to ride from Beijing to Hangzhou, covering a distance of approximately 1400km.
 - ♾️ And more in the future,